Raginii/Color-Concept-Associations-using-Google-Images/README.md

   Folder containing the input color data, human ratings and supporting MATLAB scripts of the test concepts of our study.

 ## Output
 The output of this study is the predicted color-concept association ratings which can be further used to assign visually separable and semantic colors to different concepts.
-One of the sample predicted ratings can be seen in ```ErrCorrFrom3ModelsTOP50.ipynb```
+One of the sample predicted ratings can be seen in ```Exp1_ErrCorrFrom3ModelsTOP50.ipynb```

-**The ratings of all the fruit concepts w.r.t every UW-58 color from Exp 1, Exp 2 and the Lin et al method is presented in the ```RatingsAllMethods.csv``` along with the true human color-concept association ratings obtained from 55 participants.**
+- The ratings of all the fruit concepts w.r.t every UW-58 color from Exp 1, Exp 2 and the Lin et al method along with the true human color-concept association ratings obtained from 55 participants is in the ```RatingsAllMethods.csv``` file.

+- The ratings of all the test concepts w.r.t every BCP-37 color from Exp3 is in the ```RatingsTestConcepts.csv``` file.

 ## Implementation